 “With such little absorption from the sun, our paint loses more heat than it absorbs.
 This is really exciting for us.
-Under the sun, it cools below the ambient temperature and that’s hard to achieve.”
+Under the sun, it cools below the ambient temperature and that’s hard to achieve,” said Ruan.

 Barium sulfate particles are game-changer for ultra white paint

-A video made by the team using an infrared camera displays exactly how much the paint cools the surfaces it is on, with the whitest of all white paints represented by a dark purple square in the middle, indicating its cool temperature.
+A video produced by the team using an infrared camera exhibits exactly how much the paint cools the surfaces to which it is applied, with the whitest of all white paints represented by a dark purple square in the middle to indicate its cool temperature.

 Naturally, commercially-available white paints, even those marketed as heat-rejecting products, are cooler than dark paints, but they are still made with titanium dioxide, which absorbs the ultraviolet rays of the sun, causing any surface they are used on to heat up.

 “Commercial white paints are cooler than the other, darker-colored paints, but they are still warmer than the ambient or surrounding temperature,” Ruan notes.